helidon-io/helidon/docs/modules/webclient.md

 Helidon WebClient provides the following features:

-- **Blocking approach** The WebClient uses the blocking approach to synchronously process a request and its corresponding response.
-Both `HTTP/1.1` and `HTTP/2` request and response will run in the thread of the user.
-Additionally, for `HTTP/2`, virtual thread is employed to manage the connection.
+- **Blocking approach** The WebClient uses the blocking approach to synchronously process a request and its corresponding response. `HTTP/1.1`, `HTTP/2`, and `HTTP/3` requests and responses run in the thread of the user.
+  Virtual threads manage multiplexed connections.

 - **Builder-like setup and execution** Creates every client and request as a builder pattern.
 This improves readability and code maintenance.

-- **Redirect chain** Follows the redirect chain and perform requests on the correct endpoint by itself.
+- **Redirect chain** Follows the redirect chain and performs requests on the correct endpoint by itself.
+After a redirect crosses an origin boundary, WebClient keeps redirect-sensitive headers stripped for the rest of the chain and replaces source-scoped cookies with cookies selected for each actual target.
+By default, WebClient rejects cross-origin `307` and `308` redirects with a request entity, because those status codes would resend the entity to the new origin.
+Applications can explicitly enable such replay using `follow-cross-origin-entity-redirects`.
+A one-shot streaming entity cannot be replayed after transmission has begun.
+For an `Expect: 100-continue` redirect received before transmission, HTTP/1.1 and HTTP/2 can buffer up to `max-in-memory-entity` bytes and send that still-unsent entity to the target.

 - **Tracing and security propagation** Automatically propagates the configured tracing and security settings of the Helidon WebServer to the WebClient and